wangjun-microsoft/Cognitive-Documentation/Content/en-us/Content-Moderator/8-API-Reference.md

 # API Reference #

-The complete API reference for the text and image moderation APIs, list management APIs, and the review API can be found in the API Reference.
+Please refer to the Content Moderator **API Reference** for text and image moderation APIs, list management APIs, and the review API.